jaspershen-lab/lagcishiny/README.md

 ## **Simple tutorial**

 ---
-The `laggedcorAPP` web app only contain 5 pages, you can browse and get BibTex format citation text for `Home` page, and start calculation along with `Data Upload` `Calculate` `Result Plots` `Results & Report` pages.
+The `lagcishiny` web app only contain 5 pages, you can browse and get BibTex format citation text for `Home` page, and start calculation along with `Data Upload` `Calculate` `Result Plots` `Results & Report` pages.